Huiyuan, Xinjiang: Qing dynasty

 The Russians left pursuant to the 1881 Treaty of Saint Petersburg (1881), and in 1882 the military-administrative center moved to Suiding (now known as Shuiding), some 10 km north of the river, while a new Huiyuan fortress and the adjunct military-administrative town were rebuilt near the center of modern Huiyuan about 5 km north of the river.
-The headquarter of the General of Ili moved back to the new Huiyuan fort in 1894 after the construction completed.
+The headquarters of the General of Ili moved back to the new Huiyuan fort in 1894 after the reconstruction was completed.